galacticdisassembler/gigahack2024-cybersecurity/README.md

 ## Disclaimer

-- As explained in the condition **"Unfortunately, communication with the agent was interrupted, but a package was delivered to the division office..."**, the next assumption could be valid that criminal group knew about spying and made some actions to lead us astray.
+The information presented in this document is based on the assumption that the communication with the agent was interrupted, as noted in the condition: **"Unfortunately, communication with the agent was interrupted, but a package was delivered to the division office..."**.
+Given these circumstances, it is plausible to assume that the criminal group involved may have been aware of surveillance activities and took deliberate actions to mislead our investigation.
+This conclusion is speculative and should be treated with caution, as no definitive proof of the group's awareness or intentions has been confirmed.

 ## Investigation